Food & Drink

 279 Victoria Street, West Melbourne

-279 Victoria Street is a minimalistic and traditional cafe that has amassed a loyal following for its Japanese classics.
-While onigiri (sandwiches), tempura prawns and veggies as well as its wide selection of bento boxes are big cards, its dessert menu is a catalyst for locals returning.
-279 is serving up one of the most unique flavours of mochi in Melbourne—Kinako Kuzi—lathered in brown sugar syrup, the mochi is coated in sweet roasted soybean flour.
+279 is a minimalistic and traditional cafe that has amassed a loyal following for its Japanese classics.
+While musubi, tempura prawns, and its wide selection of bento boxes are big cards, it's the dessert menu that’s a catalyst for locals returning.
+279 is serving up one of the most unique flavours of mochi in Melbourne—Kuzo Mochi—lathered in brown sugar syrup, the mochi is coated in sweet roasted soybean flour.

 READ MORE